Seabrook is a small village on the Kent coast. Due to the chalky ground and hilly landscape, it can make gardens difficult to work with.

 The customers contacted Living Landscapes, one of our Kent based Approved Installers working in Hythe and surrounding areas.
 They specialise in garden landscaping, using Jacksons’ products as part of their portfolio.

-slatted fence panel
+slatted fence panels

 Build retaining walls to support sloping gardens